 Designing Custom Cabinetry

-The mudroom is actually an addition, so one of the walls the cabinets were going against is actually an exterior wall with siding.
+The mudroom is actually an addition, so one of the walls the cabinets were going up against is actually an exterior wall with siding.
 We needed custom dimensions to line up perfectly with the trim line, and these cabinets fit absolutely perfectly.

 Working with the designers, we decided we wanted some drawers on the bottom, shelving on one side, a place for coats and life jackets on the other side, and have the storage go all the way to the ceiling.
 We finished it off with crown molding so it would have that built-in look.

 In the bottom section of the cabinet, there are small doors with pull-out drawers behind them.
 I did doors because I wanted the hardware to match the new farmhouse kitchen that is right next to the mud room.
 I wanted it all to flow together through the French doors.